iamanishsrivastava/H.E.A.L.T.H/README.md

 ## About

-MediCare is a web application that aims to provide users with information about various medicines, their uses, side effects, and related medical advice.
+H.E.A.L.T.H is a web application that aims to provide users with information about various health-related topics, lifestyle tips, and resources for overall well-being.
 The website also offers a platform for users to connect with healthcare professionals.

 ## Features

-- Search for medicines by symptoms.
+- Search for health topics and lifestyle tips.
-- Get detailed information about medicines, including dosage, side effects, and precautions.
+- Get detailed information about various health conditions, preventive measures, and wellness resources.
 - Connect with healthcare professionals for advice and consultations.
 - User-friendly and responsive design for a seamless experience on various devices.